Department Members:

 Provision of the subject in the school

 Home Economics is taught at Junior Cycle and Senior Cycle.
-We follow the Department of Education specification for Junior Cycle and the Leaving Certificate syllabus at Senior Cycle Transition Year students have 3 periods per week for a 10-week module.
+We follow the Department of Education specification for Junior Cycle and the Leaving Certificate syllabus at Senior Cycle Transition Year students have 4 periods per week for an 8-week module.
 Units of work, consisting of both practical and theory elements, are designed by teachers for Transition Year students.
 The subject is taught at Higher and Ordinary level at Leaving cert and common level at Junior Cycle.
 Junior Cycle students have four class periods per week, usually one double of practical work and two single periods.
 Senior cycle students have two double and one single class periods a week.

-Facilities: We have two equipped specialist rooms, one which is used for cookery and the other for textile and craft work.
+We have two equipped specialist rooms, one which is used for cookery and the other for textile and craft work.

 Planning and Preparation